 Rev. Jason Sciscoe served with Bro.
 Cole as Co-Pastor of The Apostolic Church from 2000 to 2004.
 In 2006, Bro.
 Cole retired from pastoring the church after more than 36 years of dedicated service.
 Bro.
 James Pound was elected pastor and served until January, 2007.

 Rev. Jonathan P. Elms pastored The Apostolic Church from April, 2007 to October, 2015.
-During his pastorate, the church was paid off and there was a joyful note-burning ceremony.
-The church outreach program was enhanced to include a Prayer Station at the annual South Texas State Fair, providing lunch for the community members who participate in the National Day of Prayer event at City Hall and several other community outreach events.
+During Bro.
+Elms' pastorate, the church outreach program was enhanced to include a Prayer Station at the annual South Texas State Fair, providing lunch for the community members who participate in the National Day of Prayer event at City Hall and several other community outreach events.
 Our new member/new believer program was reorganized.
 Many facility upgrades and repairs were able to take place under Pastor Elms' leadership including the purchase and installation of a new sound system, repairs to the main sanctuary following a pipe burst and a major repair/renovation to the church fellowship hall.